ZicklePop/melkat-blog/src/content/posts/uses.md

 - [Alfred](https://www.alfredapp.com/) - Quickly perform tasks, find apps and files, and manage your clipboard history.
 - [Bartender](https://www.macbartender.com/) - Everyone wants to be in the macOS menu bar.
 Hide those distractions.
 - [Dash](https://kapeli.com/dash) - Stores coding documentation offline where you can search it for what you're looking for.
-- [Hazel](https://www.noodlesoft.com/) - Monitors files and performs actions when certain conditions are met.
-For example, I have a folder of Markdown files that will automatically commit itself to a Git repository when there are changes.
 - [ImageOptim](https://imageoptim.com/mac) - Please don't throw images up online without making sure their file size is as small as it can be without reducing image quality.
 - [iStat Menus](https://bjango.com/mac/istatmenus/) - What company spyware is causing my Mac to be so slow?
 Oh it's probably just Docker.
 I hate it when Docker eats all available resources when it's idle.
 - [iTerm](https://iterm2.com/) - A terminal that I can split the views in half vertically or horizontally.
 I swear I don't use most of what this offers.
-- [Keyboard Maestro](https://www.keyboardmaestro.com/) - Set up custom actions on your Mac.
-I use it to extend what my Steam Deck can do.
-- [Loopback](https://rogueamoeba.com/loopback/) - This is also primarily for the Steam Deck so I can play my annoying soundboard during work meetings.
-- [Shush](https://mizage.com/shush/) - This app hasn't been updated in sooooo long and I fear for the day it stops working.
-It's a great way to toggle the mute on your microphone or have a cough button.

 ## Customizations